ministryofjustice/security-guidance/docs/password-storage-and-management-guide.md

 -   For an encrypted document that has to be shared to make sense.
 -   For generic administration accounts on third-party services or applications, which support only a single account for administration purposes.
 If multiple individuals will perform the role, then the account password would have to be shared.
 [Privileged Access Management \(PAM\)](privileged-account-management-guide.md) should be used where possible for systems that are administration only.

+Some applications, for example, some social media tools, do not have 'role awareness'.
+This means you can't have access associated with a role; it must be through an individual account.
+This is sometimes 'solved' by having a PAM tool, where the PAM tool provides a more comprehensive managed 'gateway' to the underlying tool.

 If there is a strong business need for shared access to a resource, account or system, then access to the password should be monitored and continually reviewed.
 This would be performed by:

 -   Regular auditing of who should have the password.